AuraFrameFxDev/AuraFrameFx-Alpha/README.md

   tabletâ€”AuraFrameFXâ€™s context chaining makes it effortless.

 - **Instant UI Remix:**
-  Say â€œMake my Quick Settings tiles hexagons with a ripple effect,â€ or drag to rearrange overlaysâ€”no other platform makes live, system-wide customization this easy.
+  Say â€œMake my Quick Settings tiles hexagons with a ripple effect,â€  or drag to rearrange overlaysâ€”no other platform makes live, system-wide customization this easy.

 - **AI-Generated Root Modules:**